What is a Property Loan Note investment?

 - Upon a successful AML check, the Loan Note application is paid in full, directly to the company.

-- Loan Note Certificate (in your name) is issued and sent direct to you after payment is received.
+- Loan Note Certificate (in your name) is issued and sent directly to you after payment is received.

 - Your investment term starts immediately